thanos-io/thanos/docs/contributing/how-to-contribute-to-docs.md

 title: <titke>
 type: ...
 weight: <weight>
-menu: <where to link files in>  # This also is refered in permalinks.
+menu: <where to link files in>  # This also is referred in permalinks.
 ---
 ```